RITlug/ritlug.github.io/announcements/_posts/2019-11-15-w12-kernel-tracing.md

 Hey RITluggers,

 This week we have Anthony Critelli visiting our club to give a special presentation on kernel tracing.
-If you have no clue what kernel tracing is (like me), or, you want to learn all the Linux kungfu this is a can't-miss meeting.
+Anthony Critelli is a Linux systems engineer with interests in automation, containerization, tracing, and performance.
+He started his professional career as a network engineer and eventually made the switch to the Linux systems side of IT.
+He holds a B.S. and an M.S. from RIT.
+If you have no clue what kernel tracing is (like me), or you want to learn all the Linux kungfu, this is a can't-miss meeting.

 On November 21st, we are doing a get-together at Bar Louie with the larger FOSS community at RIT.
 We plan to arrive at the restaurant around 5:30 PM, we will be carpooling over from the Magic Center around 5:15.